rsiemens/ouster-python/README.md

 # Python client for the Ouster Lidar OS-1

 Compatible with Firmware Version 1.6.0 and python 3
-> Your milage may vary with other versions, it was tested against on a device running 1.6.0
+> Your milage may vary with other versions, it was tested against a device running 1.6.0

 ## Installing
 `pip install ouster-os1`